willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 Many people have written front-end interfaces to SPICE that allow designers to create SPICE netlists by drawing schematics.
 The SPICE netlist is submitted to SPICE for simulation.
 The results are retrieved from SPICE and plotted.
 Many of these packages can be found by searching the web for "circuit simulator."

 An excellent version of SPICE is available from [Linear Technology](http://www.linear.com/), a semiconductor manufacturing company in Milpitas, California.
-The program is called [LTspice](http://www.linear.com/designtools/software/#LTspice).
-LTspice runs on Windows, Macintosh, and Linux machines with Windows emulation.
+The program is called [LTSpice](http://www.linear.com/designtools/software/#LTspice) or [LTSpice](http://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html).
+LTSpice runs on Windows, Macintosh, and Linux machines with Windows emulation.
 It is free to download and use."
 Note: Linear Technologies was purchased by [Analog Devices](www.analog.com) in 2017.
-The links to LTSpice may be changed in the future.
+The web sites have been merged together.

 ## Acknowledgments